TinyCircuits/TinyTV-site/docs/en/TinyTV-Converter-App.md

 ## Troubleshooting

 - If the TinyTV 2 or TinyTV Mini USB device does not appear on your computer - your USB-C cable may not have the necessary data connections required for transferring data.
 Try using other USB-C cables.
+Also make sure the TV is ON by quickly pressing the power button.
 - If you cannot see the resulting converted video, refresh your file explorer in the directory you saved the file. _Try pressing the convert button again if the video is not present._